 Setting Up a Development Environment

-.
+Setting up a development environment will let you make changes to django-simple-deploy, and deploy test projects using your version of django-simple-deploy.
 If your work improves the project, you can make a Pull Request and we'll review your changes to see if they're ready to be merged into the main project.

 Also, if you haven't done so already, please review the Testing on Your Own Account page before moving forward.